 - Possess cannabis as a minor for recreational use (under 21)

-As pioneers of California’s cannabis laws, the attorneys of Manzuri Law have defended 1000s of clients in both Federal and State court for cannabis crimes.
+As pioneers of California’s cannabis laws, the attorneys of Manzuri Law have defended thousands of clients in both Federal and State court who were charged and accused of cannabis crimes.
 Due to their practiced expertise, Manzuri Law has the highest success rates in the state for acquittals, plea agreements, and dismissals in cannabis cases.
 Book a consultation today to discuss your case.

 Possession of any amount of illegal narcotics is a crime.
 Although most drug crimes were reduced to misdemeanors under Proposition 47, some possession offenses can still be charged as a felony and carry a sentence of up to three years in California state prison.

 Under Health and Safety Code § 11350, possession of a controlled substance, qualifying drugs include, cocaine, crack, ecstasy, GHB, ketamine and even Vicodin and Codeine without a lawful prescription.
 Fortunately, most Californians have a defense or may be eligible for diversion under PC 1000 or drug classes under Proposition 36.
 Contact one of our experienced criminal defense attorneys to see if you are eligible.